Installation

 Initial Configuration

-Before using the application, you need to configure a few settings.
+Before using the application, you need to provide the basic configuration.
+All the settings can be provided in a yaml file.

 You must provide the following values to connect to your Jira instance API: